Perfect Gift Ideas Are In Neue Auctions' Online-Only Fine Estates & Collections Auction December 2Nd

 The auction will be clerked live on auction day, Dec.
 2, by Neue Auctions team members.
 The catalog is up now and posted live on the two bidding sites.
 Phone bidding is available on select lots.
 Neue Auctions invites everyone to be added to its email list to receive notifications and information regarding current and future sales.
 The firm is always seeking quality consignments.

-To learn more about Neue Auctions and the online-only Fine Estates & Collections auction planned for Saturday, December 2nd, starting promptly at 10 am Eastern time, please visit full press release:
+To learn more about Neue Auctions and the online-only Fine Estates & Collections auction planned for Saturday, December 2nd, starting promptly at 10 am Eastern time, please visit Neue Auctions:

+To learn more about Neue Auctions, please visit Cynthia Maciejewksi and Bridget McWilliams can be reached by phone: 216-245-6707; or via email: , .